-Keep in mind that, even though there are many differences between SaaS and SeS, that doesn’t mean you should focus solely on one solution to achieve your business objectives.
+Keep in mind that even though there are many differences between SaaS vs. Software-enabled Service, that doesn’t mean you should focus solely on one solution to achieve your business objectives.
 Instead, consider taking a hybrid approach involving a mix of SaaS and SeS, depending on the outcomes you hope to achieve.
 For example, if your company needs data center consolidation or source code management, remember that one is a capability and the other is a service.

-What is the difference between SaaS and software?
+What is the difference between SaaS vs Software-enabled Service?

 SaaS (Software as a Service) focuses on using the software as the core part of the business model.
 In contrast, SeS (Software Enabled Service) uses software to help businesses achieve their goals.